Taufred/ChatbotRasa/data/nlu.md

 - I'd like to book a session on [Friday](day)
 - Can I book a session on [Wednesday](day)?
 - I'd like to book a special expert session on [Monday](day)
+- I would like to have a conversation to an expert and to know what the opening times on [sunday]{"entity":"day","value":"Sunday"} are

 ## intent:apply+ask_for_form
 - I want to apply, please redirect me.